ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ19: Specify how the communication is secured between Client and KDC.
 Optionally, specify tranport profile of ACE {{I-D.ietf-ace-oauth-authz}} to use between Client and KDC (see {{ssec-key-distribution-exchange}}.

-* REQ20a: Specify the exact approaches used to compute the PoP evidence to include in 'client_cred_verify', and which of those approaches is used in which case (see {{gid-post}}).
+* REQ20a: Specify the exact approaches used to compute and verify the PoP evidence to include in 'client_cred_verify', and which of those approaches is used in which case (see {{gid-post}}).

 * REQ20: Specify how the nonce N_S is generated, if the token was not posted (e.g. if it is used directly to validate TLS instead).